MrSonOfaBit/devops-master-class/docker/docker_notes.md

 ## Docker Commands
 Hints
-> ⓘ When selecting a container/image ID you can only select the first unique digits to use the ID
+> ⓘ When selecting a container/image ID you only have to select the first unique digits to use the container/image

 > ⓘ "docker run" is a shortcut for "docker container run" Same shortcut goes for similar commands